Where Does Matcha Come From? Japan vs Global Origins

 Shizuoka

-Kagoshima, Japan map with matcha field background
+Kagoshima, Japan matcha region map with a chashaku scoop

 Kagoshima, Japan